Orange-OpenSource/microtune/README.md

 ## Getting started

 Pickup dataset (last version) in Git's Releases.
+See also `import/Readme.md`.

 ### Code version 1.x
 Files (`workloads_c098_xxx.pickle` delivered in 1.0 release) must be located at the top level folder of the code.